MillionConcepts/quickseries/README.md

 # quickseries

-`quickseries` generates functions that perform fast vectorized power series approximations of locally-continuous functions. `quickseries`is in alpha; bug reports are appreciated.
+`quickseries` generates Python functions that perform fast vectorized power series approximations of locally-continuous univariate mathematical functions.
+`quickseries`is in alpha; bug reports are appreciated.

 Install from source using `python setup.py`.
 Dependencies are also described in a Conda `environment.yml` file.